netdata/netdata/web/server/README.md

 	ssl certificate = /etc/netdata/ssl/cert.pem
 ```

 Both files must be readable by the netdata user.
+If any of the two files does not exist or is unreadable, Netdata falls back to HTTP.

 For a master/slave connection, only the master needs these settings.

 For test purposes, you can generate self-signed certificates with the following command: